 While some Lancers come with a 6.1-inch dash-mounted touch screen that runs the entertainment system, well-equipped models are delivered with Mitsubishi's FUSE infotainment system.
 FUSE packs the car's connectivity, navigation (if equipped) and entertainment systems into a single easy-to-use touch screen-based software that features voice command in addition to knobs and buttons.

 Under The Hood

 The regular Lancer offers a choice of two four-cylinder engines and the option of all-wheel drive on select models.
-Buyers who want more bang for the buck can opt for the performance-inspired Ralliart variant.

 The entry-level engine is a 2.0-liter that sends 148 horsepower and 146 lb-ft. of torque to the front wheels via a standard five-speed manual transmission.
 A Continuously Variable Transmission (CVT) is available at an extra cost.

 Fuel economy is rated at 26 mpg in the city and 34 mpg on the highway with the stick.
 Selecting the CVT results in a one-mpg bump on the freeway.